MicrosoftDocs/winrt-api/windows.ui.webui/webuisearchactivatedeventargs.md

 ## -remarks
 > [!IMPORTANT]
-> To implement search in an app for Windows 10, use [AutoSuggestBox](/uwp/api/windows.ui.xaml.controls.autosuggestbox).
-See [Auto-suggest box](/windows/uwp/design/controls-and-patterns/auto-suggest-box) for more info.
+> To implement search in an app for Windows 10 or later, use [AutoSuggestBox](/uwp/api/windows.ui.xaml.controls.autosuggestbox).
+See [Auto-suggest box](/windows/apps/design/controls/auto-suggest-box) for more info.
 >
-> You should not use [Windows.ApplicationModel.Search](/uwp/api/windows.applicationmodel.search) APIs ([SearchPane](/uwp/api/windows.applicationmodel.search.searchpane), [SearchContract](/uwp/api/windows.applicationmodel.search.searchcontract)) or SearchBox ([Windows.UI.Xaml.Controls.SearchBox](../windows.ui.xaml.controls/searchbox.md)/[WinJS.UI.SearchBox](/previous-versions/windows/apps/dn301949(v=win.10))) APIs in apps for Windows 10.
+> You should not use [Windows.ApplicationModel.Search](/uwp/api/windows.applicationmodel.search) APIs ([SearchPane](/uwp/api/windows.applicationmodel.search.searchpane), `SearchContract`) or [SearchBox](../windows.ui.xaml.controls/searchbox.md) APIs in apps for Windows 10 or later.

 If your app integrates with the Search contract, a webUISearchActivatedEventArgs is passed to your app's [onactivated](/previous-versions/windows/apps/br212679(v=win.10)) event handler when the user searches the app from the Search charm and your app is not the main app on screen.
 This type of activation is indicated by the [activationKind.search](../windows.applicationmodel.activation/activationkind.md) value returned by the [kind](webuisearchactivatedeventargs_kind.md) property.